saifulss/famex-frontend-react-ts/README.md

 - For a pleasant debugging experience in IntelliJ, set up your IntelliJ "Run Configuration" as per instructions [here](https://blog.jetbrains.com/webstorm/2017/01/debugging-react-apps/)

 ## Deploying To Prod
+### GitHub Pages
+- This thing is deployed to GitHub Pages.
+- Run `yarn run deploy`.
+Then you can visit the deployed app [here](https://saifulss.github.io/famex-frontend-react-ts/).
+### Docker
-- `cp .env.local.example .env` and edit values accordingly
+- Run `cp .env.local.example .env` and edit values accordingly
 - Run the deploy script with `./deploy`